SkylineCommunications/dataminer-docs/connector-help/connector_help/Ateme_Kyrion_DR5000.md

 ## Notes

-The **3.0.0.1** version of this Ateme Kyrion DR5000 driver has been fully reviewed, causing some changes to the number of pages and the names of the pages.
+The **3.0.0.1** version of this Ateme Kyrion DR5000 connector has been fully reviewed, causing some changes to the number of pages and the names of the pages.
 Compared to the previous versions, the **General**, **Preset** and **Output** pages remain the same.
 For the other pages, the following changes were applied:

 - For consistency with the web interface, instead of one **Input** page, there are now three input pages, **RF** **Input**, **IP** **Input** and **ASI** **Input**.
 - The **Stream** page is now a subpage that can be accessed via a button on the **Decoding** page.